 During the consultation, the specialist will evaluate your health, assess the condition of your skin and underlying tissues, and discuss your goals and expectations for the procedure.

-You will also be informed about the potential risks and benefits of the procedure and help you make an informed decision about whether arm lift surgery is the best choice for you.
+You will also be informed about the potential risks and benefits of the procedure, and help you make an informed decision about whether arm lift surgery is the best choice for you.

-If you are interested in improving the appearance of your upper arms but are still thinking if arm lift surgery is right for you, several non-surgical alternatives may be worth considering.
+If you are interested in improving the appearance of your upper arms but are still thinking if an invisible arm lift surgery is right for you, several non-surgical alternatives may be worth considering.
 These options include the following:

 - Skin tightening procedures: Several non-surgical skin tightening procedures can help improve the appearance of sagging skin on the upper arms.
 These procedures use radiofrequency or laser energy to stimulate collagen production and tighten the skin.